Download Prospectus

 His research interests lie in the fields of Business Ethics, Corporate Social Responsibility and Corporate Governance.

-Dr. Fadime Sahin FHEA, FMVA, MBA
+Dr. Fadime Sahin SFHEA, PGCert, FMVA, MBA

 E: Fadime.Sahin@london.aru.ac.uk